 Book The Darling at The Star online with our booking partner Booking.com.

-We first experienced BLUE, a five-star Taj hotel in Woolloomooloo’s wonderfully restored, old wooden finger-wharves, many years ago when it was a W hotel, at the suggestion of a friend with impeccable taste.
+We first experienced the Ovolo Woolloomooloo, when it was a W hotel, located on Woolloomooloo’s wonderfully restored, old wooden finger-wharves, many years ago, at the suggestion of a friend with impeccable taste.
 We were living in Abu Dhabi and had returned ‘home’ to Sydney for the first time in five years to see family and friends.
 We wanted somewhere cool to catch up with friends where you pick a bar, name a night and people drop in whenever they please, so you’re not running around trying to see people and stressing about not getting time with everyone.
 Just off the lobby, in the centre of the hotel, with lofty ceilings and splashes of colour and potent cocktails and plenty of comfy ottomans, the bar was one of Sydney’s hottest at the time and we had a memorable night.
 We loved the vibe so much we stayed next time we were in town.
 On that occasion we arrived in Sydney after an overnight flight from Dubai and not long after checking in I developed a headache so debilitating we had to extend a night.
 My memory of that stay was mainly of the incredibly comfortable bed that I didn’t want to leave and the lovely views out the window.
 We stayed again this year and although the decor of the light-filled rooms hasn’t changed, being a Taj, the hotel has a less funky vibe and more relaxed feel than it did as a hip W. Our picks of the rooms are the Luxury Marina View King Room and Ultra Loft Suite, both with panoramic city views.
 Make sure you lunch at Otto on the wharf.
 There are few better spots for lunch in the sun in Sydney.

 This hotel is now the Ovolo Woolloomooloo.